The Cookin Chicks

 Instructions

-• In a medium sized cast iron skillet, bring butter and cream to a simmer over medium-low heat.
+• Preheat oven to 350°F. In a medium cast iron skillet, heat the butter and heavy cream over medium-low heat until just simmering.

-• In a bowl, mix together sugar and eggs.
+• In a large bowl, whisk together the sugar and eggs until smooth.

-• Add chocolate mixture to the sugar mixture, until well mixed.
+• Add the chocolate mixture to the sugar mixture and stir until well combined.

-• Pour batter into skillet.
-Sprinkle some additional chocolate chips on top.
+• Use a rubber spatula to spread the batter evenly into the cast iron skillet.
+Sprinkle additional chocolate chips evenly over the top.

 Nutrition